theonlykingpin/theonlykingpin/README.md

 <h3>Hello there 👋🏻, It's Reza</h3>

-I'm a software developer from Iran. 🇮🇷
+I'm a programmer - developer from Iran. 🇮🇷

 I am a python and backend developer with django and django-rest-framework and etc. 🚀